-Utilities > Rest art Router
+Utilities > Restart Router

-Sometimes it may or Rebooting the R button below to Re be necessary to Reset or Reboot the router if it begins working improperly.
-Restarting Router will not delete any of your configuration settings.
-Click the "Restart Router" start the Router.
+Sometimes it may be necessary to Reset or Reboot the router if it begins working improperly.
+Restarting or Rebooting the Router will not delete any of your configuration settings.
+Click the "Restart Router" button below to Restart the Router.

-Restart Router